 1 large carrot, chopped

 1 Tbsp olive oil

 ½ tsp dried rosemary

 2 Tbsp reduced sodium soy sauce (OR gluten free tamari)

 4 ounce package of wild rice (OR ¾ cup wild rice)

 ¼ cup flat leaf parsley, chopped

-1. Rinse the wild mushrooms, then add them to a mixing bowl.
+1. Rinse the wild mushrooms removing any sand or gritty material, then add them to a mixing bowl.
 Pour the boiling water over them.
 Set aside.

 2. In a large, heavy pot or dutch oven, add onion, garlic, carrots, celery, olive oil and a dash of salt.
 Sauté for ~7 minutes over medium heat or until the carrots are softened.